On the Ingleton-Violations in Finite Groups: Ingleton Violation: Computer Search and Some Conditions

-Observe that the Ingleton inequality has symmetries between subscripts 1 and 2 and between 3 and 4, i.e. if we interchange the subscripts 1 and 2, or 3 and 4, the inequality stays the same.
+In the proof above we used the group-entropy correspondence in Section~\ref{subsec:group} to translate the problem to the entropy domain.
+Henceforth, in order to show that a group satisfies Ingleton, we shall either prove \eqref{equation:Ingletong} directly, or equivalently prove \eqref{equation:Ingletonh} using this correspondence.
+Furthermore, observe that the Ingleton inequality has symmetries between subscripts 1 and 2 and between 3 and 4, i.e. if we interchange the subscripts 1 and 2, or 3 and 4, the inequality stays the same.
 Thus if we prove conditions for some $i \in \{1,2\}$ and $j \in \{3,4\}$, we automatically get conditions for all $(i,j) \in \{1,2\}\times\{3,4\}$.
 So without loss of generality, we will just prove conditions for the case $(i,j)=(1,3)$ when these symmetries apply.

 \begin{IEEEproof}[Proof~\ref{condition:g1intxg2}] Realize that \eqref{equation:Ingletonh} can be rewritten as